scalar-labs/scalar-terraform/docs/CassySetup.md

 ## Configure Cassy to work with your environment

+You only need to manually set the storage URI if you deploy to Azure.
+On AWS, the S3 URI specified in the tfvars file is used.

 1. Connect to a Cassy node
     ```
     $ ssh -F ssh.cfg cassy-1.internal.scalar-labs.com